This post is all about how to hang a hammock in a dorm room.

 Hang Your Hammock From The Doors

 This method only works for dorms that have multiple doorways.
-This picture looks like it may have been taken in the hallway area of a suite-style dorm.

 For this method, you can loop your hammock straps around the doors above where the door hinges are.
-As long as the doors stay closed, this method is actually pretty sturdy.

 Keep in mind that this may be against your dorm’s policies, so be sure to check with your RA before attempting this (or just take it down before room inspections).